Xibitol/ZombieLike/README.md

 ### HudDraw
 - _In waiting_
-- [ ] Draw a hud
+- [ ] Draw a hud (Name, Model, Health, Battery, ZombieKilled and Experiance)
-- [ ] Draw the player's health on the top of his head.
+- [ ] Draw the player's health and name on the top of his head.
 - [ ] Draw wave number and number of zombie alive

 ### F4Menu
 - _In waiting_
 - [ ] Draw a F4Menu
 - [ ] Can open if the game status is "waveTransition"
+- [ ] Config file for diplay, name and price of weapons, munitions, armor and medic kit
-- [ ] Buy some weapons and munitions
+- [ ] Buy weapons, munitions and armor
-- [ ] Buy a medic kit for 1 usages
+- [ ] Buy a medic kit for 1 usagess
 - [ ] The host can stop the game (By keeping the stats)

 ### ScoreBoardDraw
 - _In waiting_
 - [ ] Draw a Scoreboard
-- [ ] Look players stats
+- [ ] Look players stats (Health, Battery, ZombieKilled, Experiance and HighestExperiance)
-- [ ] For host : kick player, remove all weapons except the starting, clear points
+- [ ] For host : kick player, remove all weapons except the starting, clear experiance

 ## Developpers
 > Xibitol